-In the year 2011, Solus OS appears initially as a spin-off of Debian, with the GNOME 2.x desktop image.
-Later, by decision of Ikey Doherty ( the project leader ), the project stopped completely and the images (ISO) were no longer available.
+In the year 2011, Solus OS appears initially as a spin-off of Debian with the GNOME 2.x desktop.
+Later, by decision of Ikey Doherty ( project leader ) the project stopped completely and the images (ISO) were no longer available.

-In 2014, Ikey returned while presenting to the world the "Evolve OS".
-Later, by fate they were forced due legal reasons to change the name to Solus ( from what I could understand and contrary to what you might think, the legal question falls on the acronym OS and not the Evolve name ).
+In 2014, Ikey returned by launching to the world, the newest Linux based operating system, "Evolve OS".
+Later, by due legal reasons they were forced to change the name to Solus ( from what I could understand and contrary what you might think, the legal question falls on the acronym OS and not the Evolve name ).

-The new project has little or nothing to do with the previous one, has only the name and the project leader of the same.
+The new project has little or nothing to do with the previous one, has only the name and project leader.

 Initially Solus relied heavily on Gnome 3.x packages, but in time the distribution has been moving away from this dependency, and even announced that will switch to QT as base platform for its core environment, Budgie Desktop ( as we announced ).